Podcastindex-org/podcast-namespace/proposal-docs/sharedsoundbites.md

 #### Server Component (Soundbitten)

-Written in Go.
 Accepts API calls from a client, presents the soundbites for a podcaster to select from, download the ones you want to keep and name them in JSON file for inclusion/import into RSS feed.

 #### Client Component (Soundbiter)

-Written in Go.
 Sends API call to Soundbitten service.

 Discussion here: